Qualities, challenges and future of genetic algorithms: a literature review: Evolving good solutions in complex environments

 \subsubsection{Artificial life and emergence}

 GAs have been originally seen as promising to model the natural systems that inspired their design.
 Theories on the behavior and evolution of these systems can be implemented and tested in a GA.
 They allow to explore variations in details of the theories, simulate phenomena that would be difficult or even impossible to capture and analyse in a set of equations (\cite{mitchell1998introduction}).
 They also connect evolution with information theory through that computational process lens.
 They provide by their ability of generate novelty, and to explore large -open..?- search spaces, a useful tool to model the evolution living systems, both natural and human.
-One of the first of these ecological model was Holland's Echo (\cite{holland1999echoing}), studying how simple interactions between simple agents could create emergence of sophisticated higher-level phenomena, such as cooperation, competition, communities.
+One of the first of these ecological model was Holland's Echo (\cite{holland1999echoing}), studying how simple interactions between basic agents could foster the emergence of sophisticated higher-level phenomena, such as cooperation, competition, or the rise of communities.
 These first models of artificial life using GAs were reviewed and commented by \cite{mitchell1994genetic}.
 Models of artificial, "digital" evolution, are not just simulations of evolution, but mere instances, that are complex, creative and surprising (\cite{lehman2020surprising}).
+GAs thus carry a great creative potential to model these systems, possibly generating patterns entities or ideas that we would not think about.